Welcome to today's edition of the Rush 24-7 podcast.

 And it seems like wherever you look, wherever you find corruption or wherever you find failing businesses, wherever you find things that are in trouble, you find union leadership with its fingers deep in the till somewhere.

-You find their involvement somewhere somehow.
+You find their involvement somewhere, somehow.

 We love the workers.

-But we don't support the union leadership.
+We support the workers, but we don't support the union leadership.

-There's a Washington Post story in the stack about that too.
+There's a Washington Post story in the stack about that, too.

 So let me take a brief time out.